zeroc-ice/gulp-ice-builder/README.md

 ### jsbundleSourcemap `Boolean`

-Enable or disable the generation of sourcemap files for the generated JavaScript bundle.
+Enable or disable the generation of source map files for the generated JavaScript bundle.
 The default is to generate a source map for each generated bundled, it can be disabled by setting this option to `false`.

 ```js